apache/superset/CONTRIBUTING.md

   - For Python, include it in `setup.py` denoting any specific restrictions and in `requirements.txt` pinned to a specific version which ensures that the application build is deterministic.
   - For TypeScript/JavaScript, include new libraries in `package.json`
 - **Tests:** The pull request should include tests, either as doctests, unit tests, or both.
 Make sure to resolve all errors and test failures.
 See [Testing](#testing) for how to run tests.
 - **Documentation:** If the pull request adds functionality, the docs should be updated as part of the same PR.
-Doc string are often sufficient, make sure to follow the sphinx compatible standards.
 - **CI:** Reviewers will not review the code until all CI tests are passed.
 Sometimes there can be flaky tests.
 You can close and open PR to re-run CI test.
 Please report if the issue persists.
 After the CI fix has been deployed to `master`, please rebase your PR.
 - **Code coverage:** Please ensure that code coverage does not decrease.
 - Remove `[WIP]` when ready for review.
 Please note that it may be merged soon after approved so please make sure the PR is ready to merge and do not expect more time for post-approval edits.